 As per the guidance in our Technical Manual: BS 8417 should be used when determining the preservative treatment required.
-Tables 1 to 3 of BS 8417 must be referred to in order to identify 'Use classes, 'Service Factor code' and durability class of wood for the desired service life.
+Tables 1 to 3 of BS 8417 must be referred too to identify 'Use classes, 'Service Factor code' and durability class of wood for the desired service life.